 Subsection (a) provides that an individual qualified under subsection (b) may apply to the commissioning officer or agency to obtain a commission as a notary public.
 The subsection applies to an individual seeking an initial or renewal commission.
-It leaves the form of application, the process for applying, and the timing of the process, as well as other administrative matters to be determined by the commissioning officer or agency to establish the fee to be charged for issuance of the commission, if otherwise permitted by law of the state.
+It leaves the form of application, the process for applying, and the timing of the process, as well as other administrative matters to be determined by the commissioning officer or agency pursuant to authority provided in Section 27.
+It also allows the commissioning officer or agency to establish the fee to be charged for issuance of the commission, if otherwise permitted by law of the state.
 Although the statutes of some states specify the process and timing for issuance of a commission in varying detail (compare Ariz.
 Rev. Stat. §41-312 (2010); Cal.
 Govt.
 Code §8206 (2010); Del.
 Code Ann. tit.
 29, 4301 (2010)), this Act leaves the determination and implementation of those provisions to rules adopted by the commissioning officer or agency.